forge-ml/forge-ml/src/docs/quickstart.md

 ## 2. Sign Up

-Authentication in Forge-ml is essential for securing access to your endpoints and managing API keys.
+Authentication in Forge ML is essential for securing access to your endpoints and managing API keys.
 It ensures that only you can deploy and interact with your custom LLM extraction services, while also enabling personalized features like usage tracking and resource allocation.

 ```Text CLI
 $ forge auth signup